CDTDigital/CDT-ADPQ-0117/README.md

  * DevOps Engineer - Greg Fortune

 ### User-Centric Design (c, d, j)
- - [ ] User team (People) - describe characteristics and number
+A sample set of nine users not involved in development of the prototype were identified to provide iterative input into the design, using user-centered design processes, and perform usability testing as indicated below:

+ * Three users represent users familiar with online shopping
+ * Two user represent a user less familiar with online shopping
+ * Four users represent users familiar with technology and support

 The User-centered design (UCD) process outlines the phases throughout a design and development life cycle all while focusing on gaining a deep understanding of who will be using the product.
-The international standard 13407 is the basis for many UCD methodologies.
-It’s important to note that the UCD process does not specify exact methods for each phase.
+It is important to note that the UCD process does not specify exact methods for each phase.

-Here are principles we apply to ensure a design is user-centered:
+Here are the principles Stanfield Systems applies to ensure a design is user-centered:

  *	The design is based upon an explicit understanding of users, tasks and environments.
  *	Users are involved throughout design and development.